pdwaggoner/reg-paper-data/README.md

 # reg-paper-data
-Replication data for regularization paper (with J. Schroeder)
+Replication data and code for regularization paper (with J. Schroeder), currently under review.